 This one is a 44 page collection of drawings.
 I worked on these drawings for about two years, often in the mornings.
 I let my pen wander and some pieces reflect the hazy nature of this time.
 Some are tighter illustrations that I worked over several days reflecting on the weird and whimsical nature of life.

 I had been doing colored pencil illustrations for a while and I really enjoyed the look.
 Also, I wanted to explore some narrative with my drawings so this is an early experiment in starting a story and letting it flow and wander wherever it wanted.
 Perhaps that’s not the best way to construct a solid story but I liked the end result.
 Although this one is inspired by some colored pencil drawings I did it entirely digitally using the procreate app on an iPad.
 This process also made it somewhat easier to deal with reproduction.
 A total of 10 pages in full color (with a limited palette) and half letter size ( 4.25 by 5.5 inches).
-Also available on my Etsy shop.
+Available here.

 I joined the Inktober challenge in 2019 and made 31 drawings during the month of October.
 One complete drawing per day.
 Almost all of them were done on paper using actual ink.
 I went old-school with this one and inked the drawings with a dip pen.